Use the Edit – Find function located in the browser to search within this document.

 Eligible family members may also be removed from your coverage at any time; however, they may not be reinstated unless you experience a corresponding change in status or you wait until one of the enrollment opportunities listed above.

 Note: You are required to remove family members who are no longer eligible for coverage at the time of loss of eligibility.
-To remove an ineligible family member (a divorced spouse for example) you must notify the Benefits Service Center within 60 days of the loss of eligibility or your ineligible family members will not be entitled to COBRA benefits continuation.
+To remove an ineligible family member you must notify the Benefits Service Center of the loss of eligibility or your ineligible family members within 30 days from the date of the event except for the events of divorce or loss of CHIP / Medicaid coverage of you, your spouse or dependent for which you have up to 60 days to report.
+You may enroll in COBRA continuation coverage within 60 days from the later of the date coverage is lost or COBRA Election Notice statement date.
 If you fail to notify the Benefits Service Center, you may also lose eligibility for yourself and your family under all ExxonMobil health plans.
 In addition, you will be required to reimburse the Plans for any claims paid after the loss of eligibility for any ineligible person(s).

 Annual enrollment